llvm/llvm-project/llvm/docs/Contributing.rst

 A reviewer may request changes or ask questions during the review.
 If you are uncertain on how to provide test cases, documentation, etc., feel free to ask for guidance during the review.
 Please address the feedback and re-post an updated version of your patch.
-This cycle continues until all requests and comments have been addressed and a reviewer accepts the patch with a `Looks good to me` or `LGTM`.
+This cycle continues until all requests and comments have been addressed and the reviewer accepts the patch with a `Looks good to me` or `LGTM`.
+With multiple active reviewers (i.e. reviewers who left comments), it is good practice to seek `LGTM` from all of them.
+Alternatively, when e.g. some reviewers go radio silent and you are blocked:
+* any reviewer can confirm that all comments from other reviewers have been addressed and the change is ready to land, or
+* if you decide not to wait for explicit `LGTM` from other reviewers, please leave a short justification.
-Once that is done the change can be committed.
+Once a change has been approved, it can be committed.
 If you do not have commit access, please let people know during the review and someone should commit it on your behalf.